 CHIEF EDUCATION OFFICER & COMMUNITY LIAISON

 Victor is a Zimbabwean who has always had an incredible passion for wildlife and conservation, but grew up experiencing first-hand conflicts and trouble with wildlife.
 This prompted Victor to focus his tertiary education studies on human-wildlife conflict mitigation and community education.
-Victor graduated with his Bachelor of Science in Forestry Resources and Wildlife Management from Zimbabwe’s National University of Science and Technology in 2010, and he is currently studying his Master of Science in Development Studies at the same university.
+Victor graduated with his Masters in Developmental Studies from Zimbabwe’s National University of Science and Technology in 2019.
 Victor has been a part of the team since 2012 and today is responsible for the day to day running and logistics of our school-based education program in Savé Valley Conservancy, which he manages with incredible professionalism.
 His commitment to the job and enthusiasm for educating students and supporting teachers is unparalleled.
 Victor is married to his wife, Adel, and they have a beautiful daughter named Daniella.

 ASSISTANT COMMUNITY EDUCATION OFFICER